We are looking for scholars to help us in original research.

 Dr. Neil Detweiler (Assistant Professor of Biology)

-Dr. Detweiler is interested in the contributions of ion channels to blood vessels in the lungs of yaks and common domesticated cattle.
+My interest is in the contributions of ion channels to blood vessels in the lungs of yaks and common domesticated cattle.
 Both species are members of the Bovidae family, but yaks have evolved unique adaptations for living at high altitude where there is low oxygen.
-For example, the arteries of yak lungs are resistant to a phenomenon known as hypoxic pulmonary vasoconstriction (HPV) which causes increased pulmonary blood pressure in many animals that are exposed to high-altitude conditions.
-Several ion channels have been reported to underly the process of HPV in other species but have not been closely examined in yaks.
+For example, the arteries of yak lungs lack a phenomenon known as hypoxic pulmonary vasoconstriction (HPV).
+This is a beneficial mechanism in most species, but at high altitude can result in pulmonary hypertension.
+Several ion channels are known to mediate HPV in other species but have not been closely examined in yaks.
 The goal of this research is to determine the identity and electrophysiological properties of ion channels in yak pulmonary artery smooth muscle cells.
 This research aims to improve our understanding of the regulation of pulmonary artery constriction, which plays a role in pulmonary hypertension, a disease with limited treatment options that afflicts both humans and domesticated cattle.

 Gleason Moss Collection & bird banding